Azure-Samples/azure-search-openai-demo/docs/deploy_lowcost.md

     so the benefits of vector search would typically outweigh the costs, but it is possible to disable vector support.
     If you do so, the application will fall back to a keyword search, which is less accurate.

-7. Once you've made the desired customizations, follow the steps in [to run `azd up`](../README.md#deploying-from-scratch).
+7. Once you've made the desired customizations, follow the steps in the README [to run `azd up`](../README.md#deploying-from-scratch).
 We recommend using "eastus" as the region, for availability reasons.

 ## Reducing costs locally